melvic-ybanez/dry/README.md

 as your main Dry script and write all the paths there, each on its own line.

 See the _.dry_paths_ file within the [tests](https://github.com/melvic-ybanez/dry/tree/main/tests) directory as an example.
-You might notice it includes the _stdlib_.
+You might notice it includes the [stdlib](https://github.com/melvic-ybanez/dry/tree/main/stdlib).
 That's because I needed the assertion functions for the tests.

 # Grammar